 I don’t really think of myself as an artist however I think the nature of my work forces me into that position whether I like it or not.
 Also in continuing to build glass guitars I have developed an underlying philosophy that guides my work.
 I find the green/blue hue of ordinary float glass to be beautiful on its own.
-I haven’t had much desire to work with colored “art” glass for that reason.
-There’s something elegant about using clear glass and I think it imparts a more classic look in my guitars.
+There’s something elegant about using clear glass and I think it imparts a classic look in my guitars.

-If you’re still reading this I’d just like to say a few more things about my work.
-I don’t use water jet cutting or CNC routing in my process.
+I’d like to say a few final things about my work.
 I build my guitars by hand.
 I enjoy working with glass.
-While it is difficult to work with I prefer to do it all myself.
+While it is difficult to work with the result is incredibly rewarding.
 My goal is not mass production.
 Working on only a few guitars at a time allows me to devote my full attention to each one.
 I take great pride in and love my work.
-It’s an emotional experience sending a guitar away but I am happy to do it for those who appreciate unique and exotic instruments.
+I wish I could keep every guitar I build.
+The last guitar I finish always becomes my new favorite.
+It’s an emotional experience sending a guitar away but I am happy to do it for those who appreciate these unique and exotic instruments.

 Morningstar Glass Guitars is solely owned and operated by Alex Morningstar in Gainesville Florida.